Computer Science

 Admissions Assessment

-All applicants for Computer Science for 2026 entry are required to take the Test of Mathematics for University Admission (TMUA) at an authorised assessment centre.
+All applicants for Computer Science are required to take the Test of Mathematics for University Admission (TMUA) at an authorised assessment centre.
 You must register in advance for this test.

 Please see the University’s admissions test page for more information.